-There will be 17 lectures, to be held Tuesdays and Thursdays from 11 a.m. to 12:20 p.m. in Frances Searle Building 1441.
-Discussion sections will be held Fridays at from 11 to 11:50 a.m. in University Hall 102.
-Discussion sections will be led by the teaching assistant for the class, Francesca Truffa.
+There will be 17 lectures, to be held Tuesdays and Thursdays from 9:30 to 10:50 a.m.
+Discussion sections will be led by the teaching assistant for the class, Kelly Gail Strada.

 There will be problem sets that focus on questions that prepare you for the exams, and class projects that involve empirical work and the writing of short research reports.